New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New Orleans and its opponents have scored at least 44.5 points -- this matchup's over/under -- just once this year.
+- New Orleans and its opponents have scored at least 44.5 points or more only once this year.

+- Washington has combined with its opponents to score more than 44.5 points in three of four games this season.

-- The two teams combine to score 48.8 points per game, 4.3 more than the over/under in this contest.
+- The two teams combine to score 48.8 points per game, 4.3 more than the total in this contest.

-- The 47.8 points per game these two squads have allowed their opponents to score this season are 3.3 more than the 44.5 total in this contest.
+- These two squads surrender a combined 47.8 points per game, 3.3 more than this contest's over/under.

-- The average total in Saints games this season is 44.9, 0.4 points more than Sunday's total of 44.5.
+- Saints games this season feature an average total of 44.9 points, a number 0.4 points higher than Sunday's over/under.

-- In 2020, games involving the Football Team have averaged a total of 45.0 points, 0.5 more than the set over/under in this contest.
+- The 44.5-point over/under for this game is 0.5 points below the 45.0 points per game average total in Football Team games this season.

 Saints stats and trends

-- New Orleans has two wins against the spread in four games this season.
+- New Orleans has two wins against the spread in four games this year.

-- This season, the Saints are winless ATS when entering a game as a favorite of 1.5 points or more.
+- The Saints have yet to cover the spread this season when favored by 1.5 points or more.

 - New Orleans' games this year have gone over the total in one out of four opportunities (25%).

-- This year, the Saints rack up seven fewer points per game (23.5) than the Football Team allow (30.5).
+- The Saints score 23.5 points per game, seven fewer than the Football Team allow per outing (30.5).

 - The Saints have turned the ball over three times this season, one more turnover than the Football Team have forced (2).